harshangrjn/QuantumCircuitOpt.jl/docs/src/index.md

 ## Installation
 To use QuantumCircuitOpt, first [download and install](https://julialang.org/downloads/) Julia.
 Note that the current version of QuantumCircuitOpt is compatible with Julia 1.0 and later.

-The latest stable release of QuantumCircuitOpt can be installed using the Julia package manager with
+The latest stable release of QuantumCircuitOpt can be installed by entering the following in the Julia REPL-mode:

 ```julia
 import Pkg